ribeaud/fedlexplorer/README.md

 `/term?q=<text>` ([demo](http://fedlexplorer.openlegallab.ch/term?q=UVEK))

 - Gets the top result from a TERMDAT search.
 Tap on a word or highlight a phrase in the app and get a little definition pop-up.

+# License

+This project is licensed by its maintainers under both the Apache and MIT licenses.

+To the best of our knowledge, all data included in this repository is open data.
+If you intended to use the included data in a public or commercial product, please check the data sources themselves for any specific and current restrictions.